ISRAELI FOLKLORE AND MUSIC OF THE DIASPORA

 This four-part lecture and conversation series is an audiophilic dive into the Ashkenazi culture of Europe; the Sephardim of Andalusia; the Israelites of Africa; and the melting pot of Klezmer in Hollywood.
 Each class will be accompanied by rare archival video and photos courtesy of the National Library in Jerusalem.

-Teacher: Noam Vazana is an acclaimed international singer, composer, pianist and trombonist, and an enthusiast advocate to the revival of Ladino language.
-She has toured extensively throughout Europe, Asia, the Middle East and North America (performing at JxJ and the Kennedy Center in 2019) and regularly lectures and speaks on panels about Sephardic Culture, Ladino, Folklore and more.
+Teacher: Noam Vazana is an acclaimed international singer, composer, pianist and trombonist.
+She is a professor of Voice & Music Career Studies at the London Performing Academy of Music and an enthusiast advocate to the revival of Ladino language.
+She has toured extensively throughout Europe, Asia, the Middle East and North America, represented the Netherlands at the EU Music Festival in Vietnam and played a solo concert at the Kennedy Center USA.
+She regularly lectures and speaks on panels about Sephardic music, Cultural Awareness, Ladino, Folklore and more.